Chracker24/ATLAS-TS/README.md

 ---

-## 🤝 Human & LLM Interpretation (Planned)
-An optional interpretation layer (e.g. LLM-based) will:
-- Explain system decisions in natural language
-- Ask contextual questions
-- Summarise risk and uncertainty

-🔒 This layer **cannot modify system state** — it explains, not decides.

----

 ## 🌍 Domain-Agnostic by Design
 ATLAS makes **no domain assumptions**.
 All logic is driven by the *relative behaviour* of the series itself.